flutter/samples/null_safety/README.md

 ### Running from VSCode

-This example contains a launch configuration for VSCode that runs passing the experimental flag, so to run the sample in VSCode:
+This example contains a launch configuration for VSCode that passes the experimental flag, so to run the sample in VSCode:

   1. Edit your VSCode configuration to point to one additional Dart SDK, the